PhilRTFM/EBI_BacPop_Technical-Interview/README.md

 2. **Effect of Sketch Size**
    Increasing the sketch size improves accuracy but increases computational overhead.
 A sketch size of 1000 provides a good balance.

 ---

-## Additional Instructions

-### Scheduling the Interview
-Please book a 20-minute slot for the interview in the week commencing 9th December using [this Calendly link](https://calendly.com/shorsfield-ebi/code_discussions).

-### Submitting the Code
-Email the completed code file(s) to `shorsfield@ebi.ac.uk`, ensuring your name is included in the file name.

----